CV Examples

 CV vs. Resume: The important differences

 A CV and a resume are both documents that provide an overview of your career and show how you’re qualified for the job being applied for.
-A CV provides an extensive view of your academic and professional background, while a resume highlights relevant qualifications, skills and work experience.
+A CV provides an extensive view of your academic and professional background, while a resume highlights relevant qualifications, good skills for the resume and work experience.

 Resume vs CV The difference between a resume and a CV